 That’s why it is recommended to keep charging between the same percentage of battery left to ensure battery capacity, and life.
-In this post, we will talk about how you can manually calibrate Battery of Windows laptops to increase its life.
+In this post, we will talk about how you can manually calibrate the Battery of Windows laptops to increase their life.

 1] Open your laptop’s Power management settings in the Control Panel.
 Go to Settings > Power & sleep > Additional power settings > Change plan settings > Change advanced power settings.

 You can also click on the Battery icon > Battery Settings and then follow from there.

 2] This will open Power Options Box where individual settings for the battery can be configured.

 3] Now go to Battery section of the Power options box, and then under that:

 - Click on Critical Battery Action and set it to Hibernate.

 - Next, click on Critical Battery Level and set it to 5% or even lower.

 4] Charge your laptop’s battery to 100% and keep it plugged in for the next two hours.
 The only reason you need to do this is to make sure the battery is at a regular temperature which is otherwise a bit heated during charging.
 While you can use it, I would suggest not to unless you don’t have a choice.

 5] Unplug the charger from the laptop and let it discharge until it automatically hibernates.
 It will happen exactly when there is a 5% battery left as we configured it above.